VictorZhang2014/Solidity-Sign-Verify/README.md

-# Solidity Sign off-chain & Verify on-chain
+# Solidity Sign off-chain & Verify on-chain (EIP191 and EIP721)

 This is a project which signs message off-chain and verifies signature on-chain inside Solidity code.